 According to the BBC – It is expected that hosting London Olympics will boost in UK Tourism by more than £2 billion in extra revenue.
 The Olympics will indeed be the biggest opportunity to increase employment opportunities and improve the image of London as a great tourist place and will also promote tourism to other parts of the UK.

 TFL is striving to take care of all the transportation and necessary arrangements during the Games.
 As the majority of east London will be busy with the travel of people up and down all the time when the games start.
 TFL had been doing many promotions and informative ad campaigns to let the general public know what to expect at the times of games.
 Cycling is emphasised a lot be the chosen mode of transport at the peak time of the games.

 London Cable Car

-On 28th June 2012 London Cable Car was opened to general public.
-The aim of the cable car is to let public have an efficient travel at the peak time of Olympics.
-The London Thames Cable is majorly sponsored by Emirates Airline.
-Total cost of the construction was £45 m and the major part of it is sponsored by Emirates of £36 million.
-The cable car will run between new stations from Emirates Greenwich Peninsula at the South London side and the Emirates Royal docks on the North London side.
-Many have predicted that the Cable car will become the tourist attraction instead of a daily commute means of transport.
+On 28th June 2012, London Cable Car was opened to the general public.
+The aim of the cable car is to let the public have efficient travel at the peak time of the Olympics.
+The London Thames Cable is majorly sponsored by Emirates Airlines.
+The total cost of the construction was £45 m and the major part of it is sponsored by Emirates £36 million.
+The cable car will run between new stations from Emirates Greenwich Peninsula on the South London side and the Emirates Royal Docks on the North London side.
+Many have predicted that the Cable car will become a tourist attraction instead of a daily commute means of transport.
 Knowing that for the travellers who have an oyster card it will cost them £ 3.20 one way.
-Even though at early stages the travel fares are high, but this will definitely benefit London and the London Olympics at the crucial times.
+Even though at the early stages the travel fares are high, this will definitely benefit London and the London Olympics at crucial times.
 Read more about “London Cable Car”.

 Olympic Park and the Stadium